pwamcider/kill-the-king/README.md

-# kill-the-king
+# Kill the King
-A narrative adventure short (WIP).
+A narrative adventure short.
+And very much a work in progress.

+More details forthcoming...